It’s time for a new way of voting that works for you.

 When will I receive my ballot?

 Elections BC will start mailing ballot packages starting Oct.
-22. There are too many packages to mail all at once, but everyone should receive theirs by Nov.
-2.
+22. There are too many packages to mail all at once, but everyone should have received theirs by now.

 What if I’m not registered to vote?